jonnonz1/nz-statute-book/acts/public/1996/fisheries-act-1996.md

 (10) For the purposes of this section and sections 60(4) and 61, the term person, in relation to a particular person, includes—
   (a) any person who is in partnership with the person:
   (b) any person who is a director or employee of any company of which the person is a director or employee:
-  (c) any person who is a relative of the person as defined in paragraphs (c) and (d) of the definition of that term in section OB 1 of the Income Tax Act 2004:
+  (c) any person who is a relative of the person as defined in paragraphs (c) and (d) of the definition of that term in section YA 1 of the Income Tax Act 2007:
-  (d) any person who would be an associated person under the test provided in section OD 7 of the Income Tax Act 2004, except that paragraph (e) of the definition of “market value circumstance” in section OB 1 of that Act does not apply:
+  (d) any person who would be an associated person under the test provided in subpart YB of the Income Tax Act 2007 (to the extent to which those rules apply for the whole of that Act excluding the 1973, 1988, and 1990 version provisions), except that paragraph (e) of the definition of market value circumstance in section YA 1 of that Act does not apply:
   (e) any beneficiary or trustee of any trust of which the person is a trustee or beneficiary.
 (10A) For the purposes of subsection (10)(b) and (e), a person is not a person referred to in that subsection solely because the person is—
   (a) in the case of subsection (10)(b), a director of Te Ohu Kai Moana Trustee Limited, Te Putea Whakatupu Trustee Limited, or Te Wai Maori Trustee Limited; or